 - Deferred down payment; splitting down payments but not showing them in the contract

-Our auto fraud lawyers file lawsuits on behalf of car buyers when we see acts of dealership fraud.
-Our team of attorneys often find evidence of a scam when a seller tries to conceal important information from the buyer.
-In most cases, the buyer isn’t aware of the problem until a car fraud lawyer reviews the history of the car and the contract.
+Our auto fraud lawyers file lawsuits on behalf of car buyers when we see acts of dealer fraud.
+Our team of attorneys often finds evidence of a scam when a seller tries to conceal important information from the buyer.
+In most cases, the buyer isn’t aware of the problem until a lawyer reviews the history of the vehicle and the contract.

-There are many ways car that car dealers exploit buyers who finance the purchase of their cars.
-For example, a car dealer may engage in a car loan fraud situation like the following:
+There are many ways that car dealers exploit buyers who finance the purchase of their cars.
+For example, a car dealer may do the following:

 - Requesting the buyer to return and sign another contract: a backdating contract

-- Changing the down payment from the initial amount agreed upon
+- Changing payments from the initial amount agreed upon

 - Changing the interest rate or monthly payment to make the buyer pay more than the agreed amount.